-This plant makes use of a more conventional water reclamation process configuration that constituted the main process configuration up until the middle 1990s when the application of membrane treatment systems commenced.
+This plant makes use of more conventional water reclamation process configuration that constituted the main process configuration up the middle 1990s when the application of membrane treatment systems commenced.
 What may once have been called a conventional reclamation design can now be referred to as alternative design since the previously mentioned dual-membrane system has become commonplace in recent years and can now be considered conventional.
 This alternative design receives secondary treated wastewater from a conventional WWTP making use of activated sludge followed by eight maturation ponds.
-The secondary treated wastewater enters the WRP where there is a facility for dosing powder-activated carbon if required.
+The secondary treated wastewater enters the WRP and has a facility for dosing powder activated carbon (PAC) if required.
 The water then receives a pre-ozonation dose followed by coagulation and flocculation.
-As the main solids removal process, the water is then treated using a dissolved air flotation (DAF) system, followed by sand filtration and the main ozonation step.
-After ozonation, the water is passed through a single-stage biological activated carbon (BAC) step, followed by a two-stage granular activated carbon (GAC) step.
-H2O2 (hydrogen peroxide) is available to dose before the BAC step, should the residual ozone be too high.
-Finally, the water is treated using UF membranes after which the water is stabilised and disinfected using chlorine gas.
+As main solids removal process, the water is then treated using a dissolved air flotation (DAF) system, followed by sand filtration and the main ozonation step.
+After ozonation the water is passed through a single stage biological activated carbon (BAC), followed by a two-stage granular activated carbon (GAC) step. $H_2O_2$ (hydrogen peroxide) is available to dose before the BAC should the residual ozone be too high.
+Finally, the water is treated using UF membranes after which the water is stabilized and disinfected using chlorine gas.

-4.2.3 Wastewater treatment plants C, D and E
+4.2.3 Wastewater treatment plants C, D and E (WWTP C, WWTP D and WWTP E)

-- WWTP C uses two parallel treatment trains; the one train is a conventional activated sludge process and the other train is an MBR system. - WWTP D comprises a conventional activated sludge treatment process. - WWTP E uses three parallel treatment trains; two of the three treatment trains consist of a conventional modified Ludzack-Ettinger (MLE) activated sludge treatment process, and the third train consists of an MBR process.
+- WWTP C makes use of two parallel treatment trains; the one train is a conventional activated sludge process and the other train is an MBR system. - WWTP D comprises a conventional activated sludge treatment process. - WWTP E also makes use of three parallel treatment trains; two of the three treatment trains consist of conventional MLE activated sludge treatment processes, and the third train consists of a MBR process.